iluvcapra/bwavfile/README.md

 ### In Progress

-- Wave/RF64 file writing
+- Wave/RF64 file writing.
-- iXML and ADM XML metadata reading/writing
+- iXML and ADM XML metadata reading/writing.

 ## Use Examples